ayadima/mask-detection/README.md

-# Helmet Detection
+# Mask Detection

-Helmet detection model that aims to localize, identify and distinguish workers wearing security helmets from those not wearing security helmets in a single image.
+Mask detection model that aims to localize, identify and distinguish workers wearing security masks from those not wearing security masks in a single image.

 This TensorFlow.js model does not require you to know about machine learning.